unoplatform/uno/doc/articles/platform-specific-csharp.md

 > [!NOTE]
 > [JSImport/JSExport](xref:Uno.Wasm.Bootstrap.JSInterop) are available on all platforms targeting .NET 7 and later, and this code does not need to be conditionally excluded.

-WebAssembly is currently a `net7.0` target, and cannot yet be discriminated at compile time until a new TargetFramework for Wasm is included.
+WebAssembly is currently a `net7.0` target, and cannot yet be discriminated at compile time until a new TargetFramework for WebAssembly is included.
 This was [proposed](https://github.com/dotnet/designs/pull/289) as `net8.0-browser` in .NET 8, but it didn't yet happen.

 ## Type aliases